stac-utils/stac-layer/README.md

 > boolean (default: 0)

 The higher the value the more debugging messages will be logged to the console. `0` to disable logging.

+### map
+> Leaflet map (default: undefined)

+Provide the Leaflet map object to add the layer to.
+Provising a map also fits the bounds automatically to the bounding box / geometry of the given data.
+This is a faster alternative to do the same steps yourself because it can start before the imagery is loaded.

 ### resolution
 > integer (default: 32)